SEPTA To Reopen Somerset Station Monday As Official Raises Alarm About Conditions Along Market-Frankford Line

 “We need some enforcement mechanisms, there has to be consequences for negative actions, there has to be consequences for crimes,” Squilla said.

 In a statement to CBS3, the mayor’s office says they are committed to alleviating conditions created by opioid addiction and chronic street homelessness.
-They also anticipate releasing a new action plan to address these issues in the coming weeks.MORE NEWS: Lane Closures Expected This Week Along Route 422 In Montgomery, Chester Counties Due To Roadwork
+They also anticipate releasing a new action plan to address these issues in the coming weeks.MORE NEWS: 22 Additional Schools In Philadelphia School District Set To Reopen For In-Person Learning Monday

 CBS3’s Alicia Roberts reports.